 - Understanding feedback

-Please note: ALS does not provide a proofreading service
+Please note: the Academic skills team do not provide a proofreading service

 Meet the team: